programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-09.png" alt="A map of police killings per 100k using a log-scale" caption="Figure 09.
 The number of police killings per 100k using a log scale." %}

 Normalizing the data dramatically changes the appearance of the map.
-The initial visualization suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
+The initial visualization (Figure 2) suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
 But when the data is normalized, police killings of civilians seem far more widespread.
 The counties with the highest rates of killings are those with lower population numbers.
 Trying to illustrate this issue with charts or tables would not be nearly as effective.

 ## Adding an Information Box to the Map

 In the process of creating the map above (Figure 9), you gathered various useful pieces of information: the number of people killed in each county by police, the county population, the rate of people killed, etc. Folium allows you to display such information in a floating information box (using `folium.GeoJsonTooltip()`) that will show as the user hovers their cursor across the map.
 This is very helpful, especially when examining areas one may not be familiar with – but it is a little complicated to get set up correctly.

 When Folium creates a choropleth map, it generates underlying GeoJSON data about each geographic region.
-You can see this data by saving it to a variable:
+You can see this data by saving it to a temporary variable – for example `cp`, which you used earlier to create the log scale and which can store data from the `folium.Choropleth()` method for a variety of uses:

 ```python
 baseMap = initMap()